 - All meals: breakfast, lunch and dinner during the trek.

-- All ground transportation, first aid kit and water purifiers.
+- All local ground transportation, first aid kit and water purifiers.

 - Lodge and home stay accommodation during the trek.

 - Food, accommodation salary of the guide and porters.